Can’t decide which wine is right for you? Please call us so we can help.

 0333 772 0301

 This wine's name was inspired by the Burgundian concept of village nomenclature (Escaladei) and by the local "llicorella" or black slate soils for which Priorat is renowned.
 Offering little organic matter, this type of soil makes the vines work that much harder to find water and nutrients.
-Black Slate is produced organically from the two main native grapes of Priorat - Grenache 80% and Carignan 20%.
+Black Slate is certified organic & produced from the two main native grapes of Priorat - Grenache 80% and Carignan 20%.
 The vines are old, 40 to 100 years old in this case and yields are low.
 The combination of old vines, poor soil and low yields make for a concentrated wine with complex aromas and flavours.

 This really is an elegant wine, not always something expected from this region where wines can often be "big".
 The nose and palate scream bramble fruit, blackcurrant and red berries with a hint of vanilla, spice and liquorice.
 The slate and quartz soils add a touch of mineral complexity.
 There is a touch of dryness from the tannins but they are very smooth.
 Often Priorat wines, like Rioja, have a sweetness from the fruit flavours but in this instance they are very well balanced with fresh acidity.